filling in my profile...

 Welsh School of Architecture, Cardiff University

-get a result that works!
+Favourite thing to do in science get a result that works!

 A lot of people dismiss solar energy in the UK (it’s too rainy!).
 I’ve worked on a solar air heater which saves gas / electricity and my prototypes even worked in Port Talbot (one of the rainiest places in the UK) – see the picture of me with lots of tall glass ducts!
 I also investigate other ways of saving energy and replacing fossil fuels in buildings.